jflude/lancaster/README.md

 	  		   ===============================================

-	inspector [-v] STORAGE-FILE
+	inspector [-v] [-q] [-r] STORAGE-FILE

 	grower [-v] STORAGE-FILE NEW-STORAGE-FILE NEW-BASE-ID NEW-MAX-ID \
 		   NEW-VALUE-SIZE NEW-PROPERTY-SIZE NEW-QUEUE-CAPACITY

 These are utility programs to show and modify the attributes (dimensions) of a storage.

-INSPECTOR simply outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The GROWER program will create a new storage based upon an existing storage, and containing the same data copied to its records (as applicable).
+INSPECTOR simply outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -r option will cause all the records to be output as well.

+The GROWER program will create a new storage based upon an existing storage, and containing the same data copied to its records (as applicable).
 Any attribute of the old storage can be carried over unchanged to the new storage, by specifying "=" for it.
 For example, to create a new storage "new_store" that is identical to the existing "old_store", except for having a change queue capacity of 1024 records:-

 	dev45$ grower old_store new_store = = = = 1024